Thier are various types of flooring are available in the market.

 The Linoleum sheets are printed or decorative designs with 2m to 4m wide rolls in 2mm to 6mm thickness.

-Linoleum is also manufactured in tile format and these linoleum tiles are fixed to the required surface of the floor through glue.
+Linoleum is also manufactured in tile format and they are fixed to the required surface of the floor through glue.

 Flooring is the first thing that catches our eye as we walk in the house as it extends the length and width of each room.